701research/701Lab/README.md

 This repository is currently in the process of being organized for public release.

-The initial focus is on:
+The current focus is on:

 - designing a clear repository structure,
 - separating public and non-public resources,
 - improving code and file naming consistency,
-- and preparing documentation for external readers.
+- preparing documentation for external readers,
+- and refining the repository into a reusable technical base rather than a private working directory.

 ---